bonitasoft/bonita-doc/md/ui-designer-overview.md

 ## Integration with Bonita BPM Platform

-To use a page in a business application, export it from the {{var\_uiDesigner}}, import it as a portal resource, and from the relevant application, add it to the list of pages and then insert it in a navigation menu.
+To use a page in a business application, export it from the Bonita BPM UI designer, import it as a portal resource, and from the relevant application, add it to the list of pages and then insert it in a navigation menu.

 To use a form in a process, map it in the Bonita BPM Studio to the relevant process or human task.
 It will be automatically packaged in the .bar archive ready to deploy in the Bonita BPM Portal.

-In the Subscription editions, you can [update a form in production](live-update.md), by exporting a new version of the form from the {{var\_uiDesigner}}, importing it into the relevant process in the portal, and then mapping it to the relevant task or process start event.
+In the Subscription editions, you can [update a form in production](live-update.md), by exporting a new version of the form from the Bonita BPM UI designer, importing it into the relevant process in the portal, and then mapping it to the relevant task or process start event.

-To use a layout in a business application, export it from the {{var\_uiDesigner}}, import it as a Bonita BPM Portal resource, and map it as the layout of the relevant application.
+To use a layout in a business application, export it from the Bonita BPM UI designer, import it as a Bonita BPM Portal resource, and map it as the layout of the relevant application.

 ## UI Designer target users' needed skills